Cookies on the SIM Sherpa website

 at VOXI.co.uk

-The benefit of this is that you can change your usage plan after the first 30 days to suit your budget without having to pay off your phone.
+The benefit is that you can change your usage plan after the first 30 days to suit your current needs, without having to pay off your phone.
 Their phone contracts are 30 months but you can pay to shorten the length of this.

-The only issue is that you’ll have to pass a credit check, and these can be quite harsh as the network has to be sure that you can afford to pay them back for the phone.
-If you’ve missed a bill in the pass you might be denied.
+The issue is that you’ll have to pass a credit check, and these can be quite harsh as the network has to be sure that you can pay them back for the phone.
+If you’ve missed a bill in the past you might be denied.

 Useful link: VOXI's FAQs about their phone contracts